bytecodealliance/rfcs/accepted/wasmtime-debugging-v2.md

 needed.
 This RFC will not explore the topic further, but it does perhaps add some additional value to the generic mechanism.

+### Interactions with Optimizer

+It is important to note that a significant advantage of this scheme is that the stores to update state, together with breakpoint-opcodes as sequence points that form compiler barriers (below), *depend only on correct semantics-preserving compilation* to get fully precise state out of the machine code.
+In other words, we do not need to reverse-engineer the compiler's output in the debugger, or carefully limit ourselves from implementing certain kinds of optimizations or transforms.
+Rather, because the compiler *must* always preserve side-effects and their ordering, we get debug correctness for free: updates to debug state, and step-poitns at which the state can be observed, are first-class IR side-effects that a correct compiler will preserve.
+Cranelift may even optimize the entire user program away (in the read-only breakpoint mode at least), leaving only updates to debug state at each step -- and that is fine, because we will still observe debug state in the correct order with respect to the original program!

 ## Breakpoints

 The original debugging RFC proposes to implement breakpoints as follows: